What Are the Duties of Directors in Company Law?

 The specific duties of a director are outlined in the Companies Act of 2006.
 These duties are not up to the director to decide to perform or not perform.
 Directors are expected to carry out their duties with all due diligence.
 Any breach or threat of breach is treated as a serious issue in the realm of corporate governance.
 A director's duties can't be considered important if they can't be fully enforced.
 Likewise, if the duties can't be enforced, they're not important and might as well not exist.

 If you need help with duties of directors in company law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.